all-hacks/FIUHack/README.md

 _This chatbot use AWS Lamnda and Lex as backend engine._

-_To test with this bot, please request your FB account to be added as tester for the app @ vincent.tsn@gmail.com__
+_To test with this bot, please request your FB account to be added as tester for the app from vincent.tsn@gmail.com__